Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-Marcus Smart and the rest of the Boston Celtics hit the court versus the Philadelphia 76ers in the NBA Playoffs on Wednesday, at 8:00 PM ET.
+Marcus Smart and his Boston Celtics teammates take on the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-In this article we will dive into Smart's prop bets, using stats to help you make good picks.

 Marcus Smart Prop Bets vs. the 76ers